Lgon27/datr/README.md

 However, local storage using JSON can be a tricky.
 To understand this concept better I used the following tutorial: https://www.youtube.com/watch?v=9N6a-VLBa2I

+https://www.youtube.com/watch?v=QrRcZmDaO_I : Video on how to appends

+As per the above video, I was able to the JSON file by storing the context of the JSON file to a list and appending a new json object to that list before writing the content of the list back to the JSON file.
+Having to store the entire JSON file in a list just to append 1 object is fairly inneficient in terms of space with space complexity being O(N) were N is the number of dates a user has stored.
+However, for the purpose of this project this is probably okay as the average user is probably not storing hundreds or thousands of date ideas here.

 # future goals
 The initial scope of this project is limited to a simple command line application that stores date and dining data locally.